 While these cafes, hotels, and restaurants in W1 offer a good starting point, there’s far more to London than what we’ve covered here – all you have to do is start walking.

 Happy hunting – and if you find somewhere special, don’t hold out on us.
-Contact TopLine CEO Heather Baker and let her know immediately!
+Contact TopLine’s directors and let them know immediately!